December 11, 2019 by

 If you’re one of the 8% of Americans who actually achieve their New Year’s resolution goals, congratulations!
 But if you’re like most of us, you’ve given up before even turning the calendar page to February.
 While of course it’s admirable to strive to better ourselves by resolving to lose 10 pounds or eat healthier, for busy family caregivers, there are some truly meaningful, attainable goals that can improve life throughout the year. (more…)

 July 8, 2019 by

-At Home Independent Living, the Syracuse elderly care experts, understands that as a family member striving for a positive senior caregiving experience, you unquestionably experience a wide range of feelings throughout the day: shared laughter over a joke with your loved one; worry due to a health concern; and of course, from time to time, irritations.
+At Home Independent Living, providers of top rated home care in Syracuse, NY and the surrounding areas, understands that as a family member striving for a positive senior caregiving experience, you unquestionably experience a wide range of feelings throughout the day: shared laughter over a joke with your loved one; worry due to a health concern; and of course, from time to time, irritations.
 We would like only the best for people we love, and if a senior loved one is resistant to doing an activity we know is beneficial, it may be challenging to choose the best response. (more…)

 March 23, 2017 by

 As Jane Austen once said, “There is nothing like staying at home for real comfort.”
 And for those with a chronic illness, like multiple sclerosis (MS), comfort is essential, as is remaining safe.
 If a loved one has been diagnosed, the initial step in providing MS home care should be to make the appropriate modifications to the home so that it is a safe, comfortable sanctuary, and not a hazardous place.

 Although there is no cure for multiple sclerosis (MS), hundreds of thousands of people in the United States are living with it – around 400,000 people to be exact, and of that, 86 percent of multiple sclerosis patients list fatigue as the number one symptom of the disease.
 The cause of MS is not known; it is not contagious or known to be directly inherited, but factors that may come into play include the following: (more…)